replaceitem/carpet-discarpet/docs/Events.md

 Executes when a user reacts to a message with some emoji

-`reaction` -> [Reaction](https://github.com/replaceitem/carpet-discarpet/blob/master/docs/Values.md#reaction): The reaction that was made
+`reaction` -> [Reaction](https://github.com/replaceitem/carpet-discarpet/blob/master/docs/Values.md#reaction): The reaction that was made containing the emoji

 `user` -> [User](https://github.com/replaceitem/carpet-discarpet/blob/master/docs/Values.md#user): The user who reacted